alanvoss/guess_who/README.md

 - implement: `@behaviour GuessWho.Contender` (specifically `name/0` and `turn/2`)
   - `name/0` should return a unique and deterministic contender name
-  - `turn/2` is the callback where you are given the previous query's `response` and `state`, in the form of a tuple, and where you will return a tuple with a `query` and a new `state`.
+  - `turn/2` is the callback where you are given the previous query's `response` and `state`, and where you will return a tuple with a `query` and a new `state`.
-    - your `response` will be a tuple whose:
+    - your first argument `response` will be a tuple whose:
       - first element is one of:
         - `nil` on first turn
         - `:name_looks_like?` for a previously-submitted name match query